Skip to main content

 Does Zubuchon Really Serve The Best Roast Pig Ever?
-Ish Investigates

 Zubuchon’s claim to fame is the declaration of celebrity chef and travel show host Anthony Bourdain that they serve “The best pig…ever!”
 In fact, they are milking the line for all it’s worth by even printing it all over the restaurant’s walls…lest you forget.

 Despite my massive respect for Mr. Bourdain, I needed to see for myself if he was right.
-I dropped by Zubuchon in Makati for a quick lunch with friends and finally got to try this notoriously popular restaurant.
+I dropped by Zubuchon in Makati for a quick lunch with friends and finally got to try this popular restaurant.

 While in Cebu last month, I did get to try a lechon cua pao sandwich at their branch in the Mactan airport.
 I liked it a lot but I still needed to try the actual classic lechon and their other dishes.
 So here’s my verdict: